rhollings/superhero-api/readme.md

 # forked version
-Using this as back up in case master fails
+Using this as back up in case origin repo fails

 # superhero-api